Make your home resilient

 - Diane Coutu

-Unable to commit to formal work, the telephone strangely quiet, the morning was spent making butternut-soup and roasting pumpkin.
+Unable to commit to formal work, the telephone was strangely quiet during the pandemic; the mornings was spent making butternut-soup and roasting pumpkin for example.

 Four teenage cockerels have become arrogant but I am not alas yet able to harden my heart sufficiently to cut their throats without the help of my Zulu friend; dinner will have to be soup, homemade bread and avocado until he pays a visit after lock-down.